International edition

 The World Nuclear Association's free daily is the most complete single feed in the sector: global coverage of new builds, fuel, policy, and operations, written by specialists.
 Its association parentage means it rarely editorializes against the industry, but for factual completeness nothing else matches it.
 If you read one trade source, read this one.

-2. ANS Nuclear Newswire — best for US depth
+2. ANS Nuclear Newswire — best for U.S. depth

 3. NucNet — the European wire